What is a great way to buck up mid-mornings and afternoons in the school? Snacks!

 See?
 Healthy and fun snacking aren’t that mind-numbing.
 In fact, having healthy options readily available is the easiest way to stay healthy even when you’re spending the whole day in school.

 Your life as a teacher carries pressure to manage every day.
-So what happens is your mindless eating leads to eating unhealthy because you are not really thinking about what you are snacking on.
+So what happens is your mindless eating leads to unhealthy eating habits because you are not really thinking about what you are snacking on.

 Sometimes, you simply grab anything just to get by.
 A good snack makes you aware of what you are eating.
 It allows you to have full control of what you like, and it saves you from being stressed.